 Mazda CX-5 review - Engines, performance and drive

-The Mazda CX-5 is fun to drive for an SUV, while improved refinement and comfort makes for a capable all-rounder
+The Mazda CX-5 is fun to drive for an SUV, while improved refinement and comfort make for a capable all-rounder

 All Mazdas offer an agile and fun driving experience relative to their competitors, and the CX-5 is no different.
 For a tall and fairly heavy SUV, its direct steering, strong grip levels and impressive agility makes cars like the VW Tiguan look like lumbering beasts.
 You can tell from the way the CX-5 drives that it was developed by the same company who build the MX-5 sports car.